-Middle-aged hit by surge of potentially fatal skin cancerJuly 24th, 2012 in Cancer /
+Middle-aged hit by surge of potentially fatal skin cancerJuly 24, 2012 in Medicine & Health / Cancer

 British men and women in their 50s have seen cases of malignant melanoma the most dangerous form of skin cancer - soar from fewer than 500 each year to almost 2,000* since the end of the 1970s, new figures from Cancer Research UK show today.